Learn the skills that will take your kayaking to an intermediate level in our Class III clinic on the Deerfield River in Massachusetts.

 Take a One, Two or Three Day Class II Clinic for Kayaking

 The goal of this clinic is to build on the basic skills of whitewater kayaking with an emphasis on creating a strong foundation of technique in the sport.
 Whether your goal is to use class II as a stepping stone to kayaking more difficult whitewater runs or as a destination itself, the skills taught in this class are sure to serve you well.
 We work on refining your maneuvering skills, including eddy turns, peel outs, ferries, self rescue and basic surfing.
 We also start introducing the kayak roll in this course.

+Don’t see a date that works for you?
 Want to do this course as a private, semi-private or with your own group?
 Check out our information on custom clinics and when you’re ready we will help set up a great course on your dates.

 To take this course you should be in reasonable physical condition, be comfortable in the water, and have an interest in paddling.
 In this kayaking clinic for advanced beginners, we teach and refine the techniques needed to paddle a kayak confidently on Class II rivers.
 Before taking this kayaking clinic, you should have at least five to ten days of previous whitewater kayaking experience.

 You spend somewhere between four to five hours in your boat.
 You kneel (canoeists) or sit (kayakers) for much of this time.
 To prepare, you should stretch your thighs, hamstrings, and torso (back, stomach, shoulders, and neck).
 If you increase your flexibility, you will have more efficient strokes and be more comfortable in your boat.

 While some of the flatwater areas we use are quite warm in June, July, and August, the Deerfield River is always cool, regardless of the time of year or air temperature.
 When packing your paddling clothes, please plan accordingly, especially if you are coming early or late in the season (April, May, September, and October).
 Our clinics will run rain or shine.